Wutangpatrol/cART-263/PLAYFUL TARGETS FINAL PROJECT/PLAYFUL TARGETS/README.md

 We intend to have 2 targets appear alternatively for our playtest Done, 2 targets appear alteratively when the color being searched for appears around them

+Questions i have and need to figure out :

+Will an ascii filter would slow down the game or maybe crash it ?

+Can we implement color tracking inside of an ascii filter ?

+Should we do ascii targets also ?

+Im having a lot of trouble regarding the sizing of the webcam - canvas - filter ... will have to play around with that.

 ## to dos (in no particular order)
 we need to figure out how the color detection will work with the ASCII filter, given that such a filter turns everything to B&W. maybe the filter is activated when we calibrate with mouse click/ when we press a key, and the p5 color tracks the colored image, but we only see the filtered image